-Using data from Atlanta, Los Angeles, and Northern California, we can compute the norm bound under $p=1,2,\infty$ efficiently and therefore provide the bound numerical values as mentioned in (\ref{eq:bound_thm}).
-Table \ref{tab:performance_guarantee} presents the results under these three choices of the norm.
+\textit{(c) Empirical examination of performance guarantee of estimates: }Using data from Atlanta, Los Angeles, and North California, we compute the norm bound under $p=1,2,\infty$ efficiently and provide the numerical values for the bound as mentioned in Theorem \ref{thm:LS-bound}.
+Bounds from using Theorem \ref{thm:ML-bound} are not shown since they contain the unknown parameter $\rho$.
+However, they are in the same order as bounds from Theorem \ref{thm:LS-bound}.

+Table \ref{tab:performance_guarantee} presents the results under these three choices of the vector norm.
 Here, $\kappa=K+dK^2$, $N=365$, and we choose $\epsilon=0.1$.
-We can see from the table that increasing $p$ leads to a larger condition number and, as a result, a tighter bound around the norm of differences.
-We notice that the condition number for Northern California when $p=2$ is 0, which is because the norm of the minimal eigenvalue of $A[\omega^N]$ under that case is 0 under rounding to five decimal places.
+Results show that increasing $p$ leads to a larger condition number and, as a result, a tighter bound around the norm of differences.
+We notice the condition number in North California when $p=2$ is 0, possibly since the norm of the minimal eigenvalue of $A[\omega^N]$ under that case is 0 under numerical rounding (to five decimal places).

-\subsubsection{Prediction performance}

-Using techniques in Section \ref{sec:anomaly_detection}, we make a sequential prediction for Downtown Atlanta, Downtown Los Angeles, and Palo Alto (Northern California).
-When choosing dynamic threshold values, whenever $1\leq t \leq w_2$ or there is no abnormal event in the memory window of length $w_2$, we set the dynamic threshold to be the best static threshold that maximizes $F_1$ score on the validation data.
-Then, we calculate average ramping event frequency from our predictions using static and dynamic thresholds as a crude measure of performance and compare with the truth average ramping event frequency.
-The comparisons are shown in Figure \ref{fig:5.2_ave_freq_sing}, from which we can make two observations.
-First, there are significant differences between the frequency of ramping events at these locations, and our model can recover the ground truth frequency in some cases.
-Second, due to the non-stationarity of our data, predictions under a dynamic threshold are closer to the ground truth.

-To examine model prediction performance in greater detail, we compute precision, recall, and $F_1$ score\footnote{Definitions: $\text{precision}=\frac{\# \text{True Positive}}{\# \text{Predicted Ramping Events}}$, $\text{recall}=\frac{\#\text{True Positive}}{\#\text{Ramping Events in Data}}$, $F_1=\frac{2\text{precision}\cdot\text{recall}}{\text{precision}+\text{recall}}$} as three metrics, using static and dynamic thresholds proposed in Section \ref{sec:anomaly_detection}.
-The details are recorded in Table \ref{tab:5_2_mod_accuracy}.
-We show how we tune the best static threshold $\tau$ in Figure \ref{fig:5.2:accu_metric}, in which we searched over a grid of 25 uniformly spaced $\tau$ in $[0,1]$ and use $\tau$ with the highest $F1$ score as the static $\tau$ in Table \ref{tab:5_2_mod_accuracy}.
-Also, we plot the point predictions and static/dynamic thresholds with confidence intervals in Figure \ref{fig:5_2_point_pred_1} to better show how we make the predictions for the last 70$\%$ of data.
-Figure \ref{fig:5.2:accu_metric} shows that the $F_1$ score curves generally have an inverse-$U$ shape and that the best static thresholds for all three cities are between 0.45-0.6.
-Such results indicate we need a high amount of evidence (i.e., probability estimates) to quantify any abnormal event so that the model tends to have a low false-positive rate.
+\subsection{Prediction performance:}